dotnet/docs/docs/core/deploying/deploy-with-vs.md

 1. Select the location where Visual Studio publishes your application.

-   1. Right-click on your project (not the solution) In **Solution Explorer**, and select **Edit SCD.csproj**.
+   1. Right-click on your project (not the solution) In **Solution Explorer**, and select **Publish**.

    1. In the **Pick a Publish Target** dialog box, select **Publish** to accept the defaults.
-This will publish the individual platform versions of your application to separate directories of the
+This will publish the framework dependent deployment of your application to separate subdirectories of the *\<project-directory>*\bin\Release\netcoreapp2.1\publish\ directory.

-1. Define the platforms that your app will target.
+1. Indicate that you are publishing a self-contained deployment and define a platform that your app will target.

-   1. Right-click on your project (not the solution) In **Solution Explorer**, and select **Edit SCD.csproj**.
+   1. In the **Publish** dialog, select the **Configure** link to open the **Profile Settings** dialog.

+   1. Select **Self-contained** in the **Deployment Mode** list box.

+   1. In the **Target Runtime** list box, select one of the platforms that your application targets.

+   1. Select **Save** to accept your changes and close the dialog.

+1. Define any additional target platforms that your application targets.

+   If your application targets multiple platforms, you can define a separate profile for each platform.
+You can also define multiple target platforms in a single profile by doing the following:

+   1. In **Solution Explorer**, select the **Show All Files** icon on the toolbar to display all files in the project.

+   2. Expand the **Properties** folder in **Solution Explorer** to display all
-   1. Create a `<RuntimeIdentifiers>` tag in the `<PropertyGroup>` section of your *csproj* file that defines the platforms your app targets, and specify the runtime identifier (RID) of each platform that you target.
+   1. sselecCreate a `<RuntimeIdentifiers>` tag in the `<PropertyGroup>` section of your *csproj* file that defines the platforms your app targets, and specify the runtime identifier (RID) of each platform that you target.
 Note that you also need to add a semicolon to separate the RIDs.
 See [Runtime IDentifier catalog](../rid-catalog.md) for a list of runtime identifiers.

    For example, the following example indicates that the app runs on 64-bit Windows 10 operating systems and the 64-bit OS X Version 10.11 operating system.